MAT SHOP

 Test name: Neck Lateral Flexion Test

-Best used with: Neck flexion, extension, rotation and shoulder/upper-quarter testing
+Best used with: Neck flexion, neck extension, neck rotation, symptom monitoring, shoulder posture and functional movement notes

-Key limitation: Shoulder elevation and trunk movement can affect results
+Key limitation: Shoulder elevation, head rotation and trunk side-bending can affect the result

 What Is the Neck Lateral Flexion Test?